Apostolique/Agar.io-bot/README.md

 # Agar.io-bot
-The aim of the project is to great a bot that can play Agar.io
+The aim of the project is to create a bot that can play Agar.io

 To run the script, you need to install Greasemonkey in Firefox.
 Then activate the script on the page http://agar.io/